sarapis/orservices/readme.md

 **👉Deploy to Microsoft Azure (App Service Deployment)**

 To deploy the application to Microsoft Azure (https://azure.com) follow the below steps.
-The guide assumes you have signed up for Azure account and have an active subscription.
+The guide assumes you have signed up for Azure account, have an active subscription and basic Linux server administration.

 *Create App Service*
 * Login to you Azure account and navigate to subscriptions page (https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade).
 Azure gives a Free Trial subscription on signup.